bricksdont/sockeye-toy-models/README.md

     ./scripts/train.sh

 The training process can be interrupted at any time.
+Interrupted trainings can usually be continued from the point where they left off.

 Evaluate a trained model with